Ajatt-Tools/FlexibleGrading/README.md

   To zoom in, press `Ctrl+Plus`.
 To zoom out, press `Ctrl+Minus`.
   The add-on can remember previous zoom levels and restore them when Anki changes state.
 * An option to turn off the indicator that tells you whether a card is `new`, `review`, or `learn`.
-* An option to press the `k` key to flip the card while the card is in `question` state.
+* An option to press any answer key to flip the card while the card is in `question` state.
   This means that users can easily flip a card and rate it "good" by pressing `kk`.

 <p align="center">